algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/app-deploy.md

 - `version: str` - The version of app that is / will be deployed; can be an arbitrary string, but we recommend using [semver](https://semver.org/)
 - `deletable: bool | None` - Whether or not the app is deletable (`True`) / permanent (`False`) / unspecified (`None`)
 - `updatable: bool | None` - Whether or not the app is updatable (`True`) / immutable (`False`) / unspecified (`None`)

+> [!NOTE]
+> As of v3.0.0, the contract version is no longer auto-incremented.
+You must explicitly set the `version` field in `AppDeploymentMetaData` for each deployment.

 An example of the ARC-2 transaction note that is attached as an app creation / update transaction note to specify this metadata is: